 First, a disclaimer: While heeding the above points may boost your credit security, there’s no such thing as “fraud-proof.”
 As technology becomes smarter, so do the criminals.
 The good news?
 Consumers are getting more streetwise in the ways of card fraud, too.

-By using credit instead of debit cards online, skipping auto-reload options on merchant accounts, setting up mobile alerts for credit card activity, and putting a few extra locks on banking and shopping apps, credit card users are learning to balance security and convenience.
+Consider using credit instead of debit cards online, skipping auto-reload options on merchant accounts, setting up mobile alerts for credit card activity, and putting a few extra locks on banking and shopping apps.

 Velasquez’s advice: Just like dressing for uncertain weather, think of credit card security in terms of layers.
-And pile on as many as you can without significantly hampering what you need to do.
+Pile on as many as you can without significantly hampering what you need to do.